 “A compelling life story, beautifully told.”
 Rosie Batty

-Raised deep in the bush of central New South Wales, she was inspired by the systems of collaboration in the natural world.
-Glen encountered many setbacks as she forged her own path in life, but from Mother Earth she drew the strength to act with love.
+Raised deep in the bush of central New South Wales, Glen Ochre was inspired by the systems of collaboration in the natural world.
+Glen encountered many setbacks as she forged her own path in life, but from Mother Earth, she drew the strength to act with love.

 Her experience of violence, poverty, rape and discrimination from a young age stirred her passion for a just, nonviolent and sustainable world.
 These forces shaped Glen’s work as an activist, feminist, facilitator and educator, and her determination to find better ways of living and working together.

 Glen was a great innovator in the movement for social change that swept the world from her teenage years.
-It was her vision that brought together the team that established the Commonground Co-operative international community and the Groupwork Institute.
+It was her vision that brought together the team that established the Commonground Co-operative international community and the Groupwork Institute (now the Groupwork Centre).